cn0047/stash/ed/t/programming/oop.md

 </i>

-Consultation in object-oriented programming occurs when an object's method implementation consists of a message send of the same message to another constituent object.
+Consultation in object-oriented programming occurs when an object's method implementation consists of a message send to another object.

 #### Aggregation and Composition